-Part 1 of a two-part investigation into an alleged double-brokering scheme from Southern California
+Part I of a three-part investigation into an alleged double-brokering scheme from Southern California.

 Frustrated with brokers and carriers being looted by a sophisticated network of load-board scammers posing as legitimate companies, Joe Howard created a spreadsheet to track a list of suspect companies, largely based in Southern California, to warn others to do their due diligence or pay the price.